 Whether you're taking your first vacation as a couple or looking to reignite that spark after decades together, the good news is that you don't even need to leave the U.S. to ramp up the romance.

 "The United States is dotted with a lovely variety of locations, from the Atlantic to the Pacific Ocean, that are among the greatest places in the world for couples' getaways," says Jenny Ly, a travel blogger at Go Wanderly.

-Tahoe City, California
+1. Tahoe City, California

-It's the stunning location and scenery that makes Tahoe City such a perfect place to visit with your sweetheart, explains Sherry Arkfeld, travel blogger at Digital Nomad and a Dog.
+It's the stunning location and scenery that make Tahoe City one of the most romantic U.S. cities to visit with your sweetheart, according to Sherry Arkfeld, travel blogger behind Digital Nomad and a Dog.
 "The deep blue water against a backdrop of snow-covered mountains is something that never gets old," she says.
 "And the clean, fresh air just begs for a leisurely stroll along the lake."

 "My favorite place in Tahoe City is Sunnyside Restaurant and Lodge," says Arkfeld.
 On a chilly day, you can wind down and warm up by the fireplace in the lounge.
 "Believe me, sitting in front of a fire, sipping wine with the person you love is nothing short of blissful."

 2. Charleston, South Carolina

 According to Fred Baker, senior travel editor at Travelness, Charleston is not only one of the most romantic U.S. cities, it's a historic gem "oozing with Southern charm and hospitality."